 Language of Legislation and Corporate Documents

 Though documentation may be written in any language, it must be supplemented with a certified English translation.
 The legislation is written in English and French.

 A registered office must be kept at the domicile of a licenced Mauritian management company or law firm.

 A Mauritian Resident Director and Resident Secretary are required at all times for all Mauritius GBC-1 licenced companies.
 In addition, a local bank, auditor and accountant are mandatory.

 Corporate Directors are not allowed.
-Shareholders must hold an AM in every calendar year
+Shareholders must hold an annual meeting every calendar year